tonethar/IGME-102-Fall-2022/docs/exam-2-prep.md

     - Be sure that you review the **Queues and Callbacks** PDF and understand how Queues are different from Stacks
     - Be sure that you review the **Collection Sets Iterators** PDF and understand how Sets are different from Arrays, Stacks and Queues.

+3) Parsing text, Array destructuring, et al. (Will review on Friday)

 ## IV.
 Cheat Sheet
 - One 3" x 5" index card, hand-written, is allowed